arighosh05/coding-agent/README.md

   <img src="./img/high_level_diagram.png" alt="image" width="950">
 </p>

-At a high-level, the agent takes in as input code and the corresponding context and spits out as output a comprehensive code review.
-If the user opts for it, the agent generates improved code based on the code review and optional human feedback.
+At a high-level, the agent takes in as input some code with its corresponding context and spits out as output a comprehensive code review.
+Furthermore, if the user opts for it, the agent generates improved code based on the previously generated code review and optional human feedback.

+Let's dive deeper into the technical elements that compose the agent.

 ## Notes